 “However, their semi-final victory was well deserved and just reward for trying to play the right way against one off the best academy sides in the country, as well as a side that train most nights off the week.”

 Bristol Inner City are looking for players to boost all their age-group squads, ranging from Under-7s to Under-18s.
-For further information, email email@example.com.
+Contact us for further information.